thestinger/termite/README.rst

 ============

 A vte version >= 0.30.
-A patch is currently required to expose the ``vte-terminal-select-text`` function which is used for keyboard selection.
+A patch is currently required to expose the functions needed for keyboard selection.

 KEYBINDINGS
 ===========